 Is medium-firm best for most adults?

-Usually yes; it is the strongest general starting point in the research.
+Usually yes.
+It is the strongest general starting point in the research and the safest default for many sleep positions.

 Is soft better for side sleepers?

-Often for lighter side sleepers, but not if the hips sag too deeply.
+Often for lighter side sleepers, but not if the hips sag too deeply or the waist loses support.

 Can a soft mattress still be supportive?

-Yes, if the support core stays stable and keeps alignment intact.
+Yes, if the comfort layers are paired with a stable support core that keeps alignment intact.

 Is a firmer mattress always better for back pain?

-No. Medium-firm generally outperforms firm in the best clinical trial.
+No. Medium-firm generally performs better than firm in the best-known clinical trial.

 Does body weight change mattress feel?

 Yes.
-The same bed feels firmer to lighter sleepers and softer to heavier sleepers.
+The same bed usually feels firmer to lighter sleepers and softer to heavier sleepers.

 Should I change my pillow if I change mattress firmness?

-Yes, especially when moving softer, because neck loading can change.
+Yes, especially when you move softer, because neck position can change with the mattress.

 Sources